When you own a small business, you have to take on many of the day-to-day responsibilities yourself—at least in the beginning.

 For me, Selling is an art.
-But unlike many other art forms, the art of sales is something that anybody can learn.
+But unlike many other art forms, the art of sales is something anybody can learn.

-You have to know how to sell yourself, sell your products or services, listen to your customers while ensuring you get buy-in from your employees, partners or investors.
+You have to know how to sell yourself, sell your products or services, and listen to your customers while ensuring you get buy-in from your employees, partners or investors.

 It is one of the Most Powerful skills for Business owners

-Essentially, knowing how to persuade all stakeholders is one of many keys to running a successful business.
+Knowing how to persuade all stakeholders is one of many keys to running a successful business.

 Here’s the reality –regardless of what you want to be in this world, at some point in time, you are going to have to sell.

 It might be selling yourself to get a new job.
 Or selling something, like a used car or an old possession.
 Or actually selling a product, perhaps for a business you own.
 Whatever it is, being a salesperson is a role we all play in life.

 And yet, to many non-salespeople, the idea of selling can feel weird.
 We think we have to act fake or to convince someone to do something they don’t want to do.